-Punjab Assembly Election 2017The Election Commission of India has declared that Punjab will go to elections between February and March next year, shortly after presentation of the Union Budget on February 1 2017.
+Punjab Assembly Election 2017The Election Commission of India has stated that the Punjab will go to elections between February and March next year, shortly after presentation of the Union Budget on February 1 2017.
 The EC added that polling will be held in a single phase.
 The exact dates of the election will be announced by the Election Commission by the end of this year.
 The ruling SAD-BJP government, led by Chief minister Parkash Singh Badal, will face voters five years after coming back to power in 2012.
 Evidently, there is going to be an intensive political activity in the state in the run-up to the elections when voters cast their vote.

 The political contest in Punjab has been bipolar for the most part until now with the Shiromani Akali Dal (SAD) and the Congress as the two main contenders.
 In the 2011 assembly elections, Chief Minister Parkash Singh Badal's estranged nephew Manpreet Singh Badal launched the People's Party of Punjab.
 The Akali Dal (Longowal), another breakaway outfit of the Shiromani Akali Dal, was launched by Surjit Singh Barnala in 2004.
 The Lok Bhalai Party was launched by Balwant Singh Ramoowalia in 2009.
 However, these regional parties have remained on the fringes without making any noticeable impact in the state assembly elections so far.